 Jesse Smith in Cirencester is the place to go for your Sunday joint, delicious sausages and yummy cheeses.
-And while you're in Black Jack Street stop by Lick The Spoon for a warming coffee or other hot drink (And get your freshly ground coffee from Keith's of course).
+And while you're in Black Jack Street stop by Drizzle Chocolate for a warming coffee or other hot drink (And get your freshly ground coffee from Keith's of course).

 In Swan Yard is the Decimal skate shop and Swan Yard Cafe.

 Ride 24/7 in The Woolmarket is an excellent independent bike shop full of lovely bikes and accessories.
 And it's not only the range of bikes that will impress - the personal service and expert advice is second to none.

 Art lovers can spend time looking around Cirencester art galleries and craft outlets.
 New Brewery Arts and Whitewall Gallery are among Cirencester's offerings.

 So whether you are looking for boutiques in Cirencester, art in Cirencester, a gentleman's outfitter in Cirencester or mountain bikes in Cirencester, Cirencester Shopping is here to help!